-As a young 23-year old Airman, teaching students at the United States.
-Air Force Survival School, I was posed a riddle by one of my officer students.
+As a young Airman teaching students at the United States Air Force Survival School, I was posed a riddle by one of my officer students.

 He said to me, “Imagine you are lost in the woods and you come across a cabin in the middle of nowhere.
 You enter the cabin and there is a lantern, fully functional and ready to go.
 There is also a wood-burning stove with paper and kindling ready to go.
 Lastly, there is a stone fireplace with tinder and kindling ready to go.
 What do you light first?”

 I replied, “I would light the fireplace.”
 A large smile spread across his space and he said, “Uh uh, you light the match first!”

 Then it was my turn to smile and reply, “But sir, we don’t use matches!”

 In the modern world, most people aren’t ready to use anything but a lighter and lighter fluid to start a fire.
 Having to use wooden matches is becoming a thing of the past.
 Yet if you are in a dire situation in the woods, knowing how to use various items to start a fire could mean the difference between life and death.
 First though, you need to know what materials to gather and how to prepare them for that fire.

 Author’s note: I will try and use examples that are relevant to everyone, including children.
 This will allow anyone to have the same base of reference when discussing various survival topics, whether 5, 25 or 55 years old.

 - Every fire needs three things: oxygen, fuel and a heat source.

 - Oxygen – Too much, strong winds; too little, you smother your fire with too much materials.